gdgrin/food-truck-finder/README.md

 I chose to do a mix of familiarity and exploration for the technologies I used.
 I am very confortable with Python Flask Apps, I have some experience using the Twilio Api, and I have never deployed a Microsft Azure web app before.
 Had I been more comfortable with it, I probably would have used the serverless option (Function).

+## Testing
+I chose to test locally by running the flask app and sending requests using Postman.
+The next step would be adding unit and integration tests directly to the repo.

 ## Future Considerations
 - History Based On User
     Can add features to save a user's request and choice to a database, and take this into consideration for future requests.